| |

 DIY Rustic Wood Tree Bottom

-This rustic wood Christmas Tree collar is beautiful made with wood and then stained dark walnut.
+This rustic wood Christmas Tree collar is beautifully made with wood and then stained dark walnut.

 2 Comments